mixedblue/calendar-schedule/README.md

 To build the project, run the command `mvn clean package`.
 The compiled jar can be found in the target folder.

-To run the project, run the command `java -jar target\calendar-schedule-1.0-SNAPSHOT.jar`
+To run the project, run the command `java -jar target\calendar-schedule-1.0-SNAPSHOT.jar` To run the MVP in the project, run the command `java -jar target\calendar-schedule-1.0-SNAPSHOT.jar mvp`

 Took 13 hours total